AntonioIDeTIC/AFAS-YOLOv8/README.md

 </p>

 <p align="justify">
-Note that you will need to train a pre-trained YOLOv8 model to run this code effectively.
+Note that you will need to <a href="https://docs.ultralytics.com/modes/train/" target="_blank">perform training</a> using a pre-trained YOLOv8 model to run this code effectively.
 </p>

 ## 📂 Dataset Access and Usage